Sjofartsdirektoratet/docs/content/rest-api/additional_competence.md

 ---
 title: Additional Competence
 description: The Additional Competence API is used to register Additional Qualifications obtained by a seafarer that is relevant when applying for a Certificate of Competence.
-Additional Competence is accepted when the sender is a ship owner, or an appointed representative i.e Sjøkaptein and maskinsjef.
+Additional Competence is accepted when the sender is a ship owner, or an appointed representative i.e Master and Chief Engineer.
 toc: true
 weight: 2
 ---